This Is Why Methodists Say the Apostles Creed

 and the life everlasting.
 Amen.

 If someone professed the doctrines of this rule of faith, the church leaders were willing to baptize them into the faith.
 Although the specific wording of the Apostles Creed does not originate from the apostles, the early versions of this creed sprang to life only one or two generations after them.
-Because of this, the Apostles’ Creed is one of, if not the most ancient Christian creeds.
+Because of this, the Apostles’ Creed is one of, if not the most, ancient Christian creeds.
 [1]

 The content of the creed centers around God the Father, the Son, and the Holy Spirit.
 Unlike the Nicene Creed, the Apostles’ Creed avoids a detailed theology of the Trinity.
-There is no mention of the exact nature of Jesus Christ, besides the things he has done and is doing.
+There is no mention of the exact nature of Jesus Christ besides the things he has done and is doing.
 (Also see Do Methodists Wear Crosses?)

-In contrast, some debate has surrounded another ancient statement of faith: the Nicene Creed.
-This creed provides a more detailed understanding of each person of the Trinity.
-Instead of simply listing the things that Jesus has done, the Nicene Creed explains the exact nature of the Son’s relationship to the Father: he is eternally begotten, not made.
+For example, instead of simply listing the things that Jesus has done, the Nicene Creed explains the exact nature of the Son’s relationship to the Father: he is eternally begotten, not made.

 One detail in the Nicene Creed concerning the Holy Spirit was a contributing cause of the great schism that split the Eastern Orthodox Church from the Roman Catholic Church.
 (Also see What Do Methodists Believe About Heaven?)